2 large/10 inch whole grain rich flour tortillas

 2. Use organic, whenever possible.

-3. Many of our wrap recipes call for Veganaise as an ingredient in the dressings.
-We understand that even egg-free mayo is not a health food, but it can help get kids to eat their veggies.
+3. Many of our wrap recipes call for Vegenaise as an ingredient in the dressings.
+We understand that even egg-free mayo is not necessarily a health food, but it can help get kids to eat veggies!
 Here's a delicious, nutrient dense and totally plant-based alternative... easy and nutrient dense cashew mayo/cream recipe.

 4. Measurements are approximate.
 We would have listed ingredient amounts as "a scoop of this," or a "handful of that," but measurements are great for math.